Bachelor of Science in Criminal Justice

 This course is a survey of basic topics and problems related to the discipline of criminology, such as the nature of crime, criminality, criminal statistics, and selected criminological theories, frameworks, and concepts.
 Students will explore the empirical study of crime prevention, offenders, criminal and deviant behavior, and the criminal justice system.

 This course examines why and how decisions are made and what can be done to direct current and future justice leaders to rethink and adjust their decision-making processes to keep up with the demands of our constantly changing society.
-Through extensive use of case studies, students devote particular attention to the application of theories of leadership and performance measurement in a wide variety of management settings.
+It devotes particular attention to the application of theories of leadership and performance measurement in a wide variety of management settings.
+Applied cases studies are used reinforce concepts learned.

-Decision makers rely on policy analysts to help them understand and reason through choices of action undertaken to remedy a wide array of governance failures or challenges.
-Students will examine the world of the policy analyst and the analytical techniques they rely upon to carry out their work.
-Students will assess public policy problems and carry out a policy analysis.
+Interpreting and solving complex problems are everyday activities for decision makers, whether they are operating in international, regional, national, or local political environments.
+These decision makers rely on policy analysts to understand and reason through choices of action undertaken to remedy a wide array of governance failures or challenges.
+The content of this course examines the world of the policy analyst and the analytical techniques they rely upon to carry out their work.
+These are critical skills for those seeking to create or research the efficacy of justice policies.

 This course examines organizational structure and theory using formal, informal, and systems models.
 Students will apply models to the analysis of organizational processes and operations, including decision making, communication, leadership, control, and change.
-The effects of size, technology, task, and other structural characteristics will be examined.
-Prerequisite: CJ 333, CJ 330.
+Lastly, students will consider how size, technology, task, and other structural characteristics affect overall organizational performance.

 This course explores social, political, and economic impacts on various forms of crime.
 Students will take a multi-disciplinary approach to the exploration of international and transnational crimes, including genocide, terrorism, human smuggling, sex trafficking, and antiquities theft.